Bsanjeewani/social/README.md

 ### Scope of work
 <ul>
 <li>Deployed the Social React app to Vercel</li>
-<li>Configured Vercel to support visiting any sub pages directly as React is a single page application</li>
+<li>Configured Vercel to support visiting any pages directly as React is a single-page application</li>
 </ul>

 ## How To Use